The untangling number as a measurement of entanglement complexity in 3-periodic networks: Introduction

-Various studies, such as \cite{Wells:a01232, Wells:a01308, tesselate_decussate,Delgado-Friedrichs:au5000,Power:ib5087,myf2011_entanglement_graphs,myf_ideal_geo}, address the problem of finding an embedding that may be considered the canonical least tangled form of a single or multiple networks.
-For example, in a series of papers on the geometrical basis of crystal chemistry, Wells noted instances of the embedding of two enantiomorphic \textbf{srs} networks \cite{Wells:a01232, Wells:a01308} shown in Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_extended}.
-In fact, this structure can be derived from a single \textbf{srs} network in its barycentric embedding, shown in Fig. \ref{fig:srs_extended}, along with its dual network \cite{Hyde2008ASH}.
-A barycentric embedding, which is computable with the Systre algorithm \cite{Delgado-Friedrichs:au5000}, is known to avoid unnecessary entanglement.
-The configurations shown in Fig. \ref{fig:srs_extended} and Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_extended} are also the highest symmetry embeddings \cite{tesselate_decussate,Hyde2008ASH} of the \textbf{srs} network and of two dual \textbf{srs} networks.
-Moreover, they minimise the ropelength energy, defined as the ratio of the total length of edges in a unit cell of the embedding to the diameter of the edges, which is computable via the PB-SONO algorithm \cite{myf_ideal_geo}.
+Various studies \cite{Wells:a01232, Wells:a01308, tesselate_decussate, Delgado-Friedrichs:au5000, Power:ib5087, myf2011_entanglement_graphs, myf_ideal_geo} address the problem of finding an embedding that may be considered the canonical least tangled form of networks.
+For example, in a series of papers on the geometrical basis of crystal chemistry, Wells noted instances of the embedding of two enantiomorphic \textbf{srs} networks \cite{Wells:a01232, Wells:a01308}, namely \textbf{srs-c}, shown in Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_extended}.
+In fact, this structure can be derived from a single \textbf{srs} network in its \textit{barycentric embedding}, shown in Fig. \ref{fig:srs_extended}, along with its \textit{dual network} \cite{Hyde2008ASH}.
+A \textit{barycentric embedding} is an embedding obtained by placing each vertex of the network in the barycentre of its neighbours \cite{equilibrium_placement}.
+It is computable with the Systre algorithm \cite{Delgado-Friedrichs:au5000}, and is intuitively known to avoid unnecessary entanglement.
+The \textit{dual} of a given network is the network carried by the dual of the \textit{tiling} of the network.
+A \textit{tiling} is a covering of space by generalised polyhedra.
+A simple example is the tiling of space by cubes sharing faces.
+A 3-dimensional tiling naturally carries a network formed by the edges and vertices of the tiles.
+For example, the network carried by the tiling with cubes is \textbf{pcu}, whose embedding is shown in Fig. \ref{fig:pcu_extended}.
+The dual of a tiling is obtained by placing new vertices in the centre of old tiles and by joining them with new edges passing through the faces of the old tiles.
+The new tiling carries a new network, which is the \textit{dual} of the original network \cite{DELGADOFRIEDRICHS20052533}.
+As already noted by Wells \cite{Wells:a01308}, embeddings of dual networks obtained via the aforementioned construction tend to exhibit elegant intergrowth between their two components \cite{Hyde2008ASH}, and are therefore likely to represent least tangled embeddings.
+In the case of \textbf{srs}, its dual is itself but of opposite handedness, which gives the embedding \textbf{srs-c}.
+Furthermore, the barycentric embedding of \textbf{srs} and the embedding \textbf{srs-c} of two dual \textbf{srs} networks, respectively shown in Fig. \ref{fig:srs_extended} and Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_extended}, are also the highest-symmetry embeddings \cite{tesselate_decussate,Hyde2008ASH}.
+Moreover, they minimise the \textit{ropelength energy}, defined as the ratio of the total length of edges in a unit cell of the embedding to the diameter of the edges, which is computable via the PB-SONO algorithm \cite{myf_ideal_geo}.
 It is suggested in \cite{myf2011_entanglement_graphs} that an embedding minimising the ropelength energy is untangled.
-These observations regarding the \textbf{srs} network and the two dual \textbf{srs} networks may serve as a basis for characterising canonical least tangled embeddings of other networks.
+These observations regarding \textbf{srs} and \textbf{srs-c} may serve as a basis for characterising canonical least tangled embeddings of other networks.